CourtneyCole123/Shark-Analysis-Team/README.md

 ![Shark Attack Injury Severity](Data-Visualizations/Species-Involvement-Jay/shark_attack_severity.png "Do Shark Attacks Leave Severe Injuries")

-**Summary:** While most shark attacks are not severe, a significant minority lead to serious injuries, highlighting the unpredictable nature of these encounters.
+**Summary:** This data highlights that although shark attacks are serious and can be life-threatening, the majority do not result in severe injuries, which could be attributed to the effective and immediate actions taken after a shark attack, significantly reducing the severity of injuries.

 ### 3. Activities Leading to Attacks: Is there a relationship between certain activities and the likelihood of an attack?
 (Courtney)